South Carolina Gamecocks football under Steve Spurrier: 2006 season

-Spurrier confirmed that former co-defensive coordinator John Thompson, who was on paid leave of absence, would not return to South Carolina.
-Assistant quarterbacks coach David Reaves became the recruiting coordinator.
-Reaves, at age 27, was one of the youngest coordinators in a high-profile program in the country.
-North Carolina defensive ends coach and recruiting coordinator Brad Lawing was hired as the new defensive line coach.
-Duke assistant coach Fred Chatham was hired as the new tight ends and special teams coach.
-Graduate assistant Robert Gillespie became the new running backs coach, while secondary coach Ron Cooper was given the title of assistant head coach.

 South Carolina had a 2006 recruiting class that was ranked No. 32 by 247Sports, No. 28 by On3, and No. 24 by Rivals.com.
 Notable departures included Johnathan Joseph and Ko Simpson, while notable incoming players included Chris Smelley, Eric Norwood, Jasper Brinkley, and Emanuel Cook.
 The Gamecocks had lost fourteen starters from the prior year, and were now inexperienced on the offensive line and defense.
 The team's strength was in its offensive skill positions, returning junior quarterback Blake Mitchell, receiver Sidney Rice, and the running back duo of Mike Davis and Cory Boyd.
+There were also several staff changes, including the departure of co-defensive coordinator John Thompson and the hiring of new defensive line coach Brad Lawing.

-In Spurrier's 150th career win and first in Starkville, South Carolina held Mississippi State to zero points in a season-opening road victory.
-Despite the returning talent on offense, kicker Ryan Succop scored most of the team's points.
+South Carolina would begin the season on opposite ends of two shutouts.
+Despite the returning talent on offense, kicker Ryan Succop scored most of the Gamecocks' points in a road victory over Mississippi State.
 Next, the Gamecocks were themselves scoreless against No. 12 Georgia in a home loss, the first time Spurrier had been shut out since 1987.
 Days after the loss, Mitchell was arrested after starting a late-night physical altercation in the Five Points district; he was suspended indefinitely from the team.
 Under Syvelle Newton's first quarterback start since 2004, South Carolina barely defeated FCS opponent Wofford at home, with the Terriers down only seven points and threatening in Gamecock territory near the end of the game before fumbling.
 In a home blowout win over Florida Atlantic, Mitchell returned, but Rice's school-record five touchdown receptions were all thrown by Newton.
 The Gamecocks returned to conference play, welcoming No. 2 Auburn at home, with a chance for the biggest victory in program history.
 With the Tigers taking every snap of the third quarter, South Carolina lost by a touchdown.
 The Gamecocks won their next two conference games, defeating Kentucky and Vanderbilt on the road, keeping Spurrier undefeated against those two programs.